 What color is ragweed pollen?

 I have received quite a few people asking.
+The ragweed flower is green.
 The pollen is yellow.

+A quick reminder!
 The goldenrod flower is yellow/golden and not green.
 It is NOT ragweed.
 The pictures below will help you identify goldenrod.
+Look at those leaves, too.

 Hopefully, I've shown you the differences between goldenrod and two types of ragweed!
-Keep in mind that there are different varieties of both plants, but, my pictures should be a good guide.
-Remember, look at the leaves, that should be your best indication that the plant is ragweed and which kind of ragweed.
-And remember the flower of ragweed is green, not yellow!
+Remember that both plants have different varieties, but my pictures should be a good guide.
+Remember, look at the leaves.
+That should be your best indication that the plant is ragweed and which kind of ragweed.
+And remember, the flower of ragweed is that boring green spike, not a pretty yellow!

-**Below you will find some of the original ragweed pictures and commentary from when I originally wrote this post.
+**Below are some of the original ragweed pictures and commentary from when I originally wrote this post in 2014.
 I have found some folks like me to keep the original pictures and information during updates.

-The first two pictures are of ragweed growing in really bright, sunny conditions (side of the road, between the road and the sidewalk.
+The first two pictures are of ragweed growing in really bright, sunny conditions (on the side of the road, between the road and the sidewalk.

 I hope these pictures of ragweed help you identify this weed that everyone is allergic to.
 Let's stop blaming the poor goldenrod plant for our allergy ailments!